Kavala: Cuisine

 Fish and seafood, as well as the products of the local livestock breeding and agricultural sectors, are the prevailing elements of Kavala cuisine.
 In Kavala, the traditional local recipes have been also influenced by the cuisine of the refugees from Pontus and Asia Minor.

 Fresh fish and seafood, especially sardines, shrimp salad (garidosalata), mackerel "goúna" (sun-dried mackerel on the grill), kavouropilafo, mussels with rice, herring saganáki, anchovies wrapped in grape leaves, stuffed eggplants and from meat plates, lamb with spinach, are some renowned recipes in Kavala and the coastal settlements of the region.
 The grapes, wine, and tsipouro produced in the area, as well as the kourabiedes (sugar-coated almond biscuits) from Nea Karvali, are particularly famous.

 Transport

 Highway network

 European route E90 runs through the city and connects Kavala with the other cities.
-The Egnatia Motorway (A2) lies north of the city.
+The Egnatia Odos (A2 motorway) lies north of the city.
 One can enter the city from one of two junctions: Kavala West and Kavala East.
 Kavala has regular connection with Interregional Bus Lines (KTEL) from and to Thessaloniki and Athens.